blacksmithgu/obsidian-dataview/docs/docs/api/data-array.md

     /** Limit the total number of entries in the array to the given value. */ limit(count: number): DataArray<T>;
     /**
      * Take a slice of the array.
-If `start` is undefined, it is assumed to be 0; if `end` is undefined, it is assumbed
+If `start` is undefined, it is assumed to be 0; if `end` is undefined, it is assumed
      * to be the end of the array.
      */
     slice(start?: number, end?: number): DataArray<T>;